-Initiated in 2014, the Integrated Tiger Habitat Conservation Programme (ITHCP) or ‘Tiger Programme‘ is a grant-making initiative which contributes to the Global Tiger Recovery Programme (GTRP), a global effort to double tiger numbers in the wild by 2022.
+Initiated in 2014, the Integrated Tiger Habitat Conservation Programme (ITHCP) or ‘Tiger Programme‘ is a grant-making initiative which contributes to the Global Tiger Recovery Programme (GTRP).
 The programme consists of a portfolio of large-scale projects in key Tiger Conservation Landscapes across Bangladesh, Bhutan, India, Indonesia, Nepal and Myanmar.

 Tiger populations have plummeted from around 100,000 individuals in 1910 to 3,200 individuals in 2010, occupying 7% of their original range.
 Poaching, habitat destruction and human-wildlife conflict are to blame.
 Effective policy and conservation programmes are imperative for tiger survival.

 Divided into different phases, the first phase of the Tiger Programme started in 2014 with projects implemented between 2015 and 2021.
 Phase two and phase three projects are currently ongoing and will run until 2024.
 Most recently, KfW and IUCN signed a €12.5 million agreement for a fourth phase that will extend the Tiger Programme until 2027, contributing a total of €47.5 million for tiger conservation since the programme’s inception in 2014.

 All ITHCP projects operate in the interface between species protection and monitoring, improved habitat and protected area management.
 These projects also work with local communities to help them improve livelihoods and provide sustainable alternatives to forest resources.